Single-shot: Denel NTW-20

 The Denel NTW-20 is a bolt-action, anti-material, or large-caliber sniper rifle.
 With a buffered slide in the receiver, the barrel can recoil inside the frame, allowing for large rounds to be fired with relative ease by the user.
 It is chambered for 20×82mm Mauser, 14.5×114mm, and 20×110mm Hispano-Suiza round.
 Specifically, it is only a single-shot when chambered to the 20mm Hispano-Suiza round, while the remaining chamberings fed from 3-round magazines.

 Steyr

-The original version of Steyr HS .50 is a single-shot bolt-action sniper rifle.
+The original version of the Steyr HS .50 is a single-shot bolt-action sniper rifle.
 It is chambered in .50 BMG (or .460 Steyr) and can reach ranges from 1,500 to 2,500 m.